 Please provide as much detail about the facts surrounding the complaint to allow satisfactory resolution and allow at least 7 days to respond to the complaint.

-If The Foundation fail to resolve your complaint, the matter may be referred to the Australian Information (Privacy) Commissioner (please see www.oaic.gov.au
+If The Foundation fails to resolve your complaint, the matter may be referred to the Australian Information (Privacy) Commissioner (please see www.oaic.gov.au).

 5. Policy Monitoring & Review Cycle